TheoStefou/M135-Project1/README.md

-The code for Database Management Systems M149 Project 1
+The django project for Database Management Systems M149 Project 1